aya-amine/xplora/README.md

 The user is able to choose which floor to start with from the 3 floors.
-According to their choice, they will be directed to the corresponding floor:
+According to their choice, they will be directed to the corresponding floor.

 FLOOR 1: RENAISSANCE ART
 This floor has a collection of Renaissance paintings with their information.
 A soothing music is playing in the background for more immersion.